-Three Marines Treated After Exposure To Suspicious Substance From Envelope
+3 Marines Treated After Exposure To Suspicious Substance From Envelope

 Authorities are investigating a suspicious substance in an envelope after three Marines were hospitalized at Joint Base Myer-Henderson Hall in Arlingon, Va., on Tuesday.